The Process for claiming your Tax Refund at Rome Fiumicino Airport:

 - With your tagged luggage, boarding pass, passport, goods purchased and tax refund form, go to the Customs Tax Refund Office which, at Terminal 3, is next to the Departure gate.
-Once you’ve satisfied Customs that you have all the goods that you’re claiming the tax refund for, your documentation will be stamped and you can then pack all your goods into your case.
+When you’ve satisfied Customs that you have all the goods that you’re claiming the tax refund for, your documentation will be stamped and you can then pack all your goods into your case.
 The case must be deposited at a dedicated baggage channel next to the customs office

 Generally I prefer not to mail the VAT Refund forms as it can take months before the claim by mail is processed, and then again there’s no guarantee that it will happen.
 If you are dropping your claim form in the mail box, it is a good idea to take a copy of your document so that if your claim goes missing, you will have some records to follow up with – just take a snap of the forms with your camera.